 The structure where World War II Navy soldiers previously watched communications from German U-boats patrolling the Atlantic now houses a Morse Code class and a recording of the SS Marine Electric’s distress call.

 Before you leave, climb the hill behind the station.
-You may learn more about some of the antennas used over the station’s existence along the route, and you can also visit the 350-foot antenna mast’s base, which was assembled with five other masts when the station was established.
+You may learn more about some of the antennas used over the station’s existence along the route, and you can also visit the base of the 350-foot antenna mast, which was assembled with five other masts when the station was established.